Theo Vazakas (ARTéfacts)Life together

 How would you describe your music in terms of genres, in some detail?

-In 2009, from the arrival of the director Louizos Aslanidis who had done his military service with the clarinettist Spyros Tzekos.
+In 2009, with the arrival of director Louizos Aslanidis who had done his military service with clarinettist Spyros Tzekos.
 Louizos has a production company that houses all our projects.
 This infrastructure has helped us a lot on a practical level.
-When he makes videos - because we don't systematically produce them - he puts himself in the position of the audience and the listener, in listening and feeling, and tries to find out what the audience would need to see to feel more comfortable.
+When he makes videos - because we don't systematically produce them - he puts himself in the position of the audience and the listener, listening and feeling, and tries to find out what the audience would need to see to feel more comfortable.

-As for the Zappa project, we proposed it many times to venues to no avail, before the Athens festival finally agreed to program it for the 2017 edition.
-We liked it a lot because it's music we love and it has a very obvious link with contemporary music.
+As for the Zappa project, we proposed it many times to venues to no avail, before the Athens Festival finally agreed to program it for the 2017 edition.
+We liked it a lot because it's music we love, and it has a very obvious link with contemporary music.

-The only common reference would be the well-known rock of the 1970s and 80s: Pink Floyd, Zeppelin or Queen.
-In terms of the contemporary music repertoire, everyone studied in different circles.
-When I was younger I was very fond of Evelyn Glennie and Steven Schick.
-I decided to study in Strasbourg to follow the teaching ofEmmanuel Séjourné, whose work I admired and who played in concerts the repertoire I wanted to play.
+The only common reference would be the well-known rock of the 1970s-80s: Pink Floyd, Zeppelin or Queen.
+As for the contemporary music repertoire, everyone studied in different circles.
+When I was younger, I really liked Evelyn Glennie and Steven Schick.
+I decided to study in Strasbourg underEmmanuel Séjourné, whose work I admired and who played the repertoire I wanted to play in concerts.

 How would you describe the scene in Athens today?

-The pandemic has accentuated it...
+The pandemic accentuated it...

 Which composers, soloists or ensembles could you mention today?

-What are the current projects of ARTéfacts?
+What are ARTéfacts' current projects?

 Would you like to add anything?
 Five words to describe ARTéfacts...